eclipse/eclipsefuro/docs/furo/content/docs/commands/furo_init.md

 ## furo init

-Initialize a project structure to begin with.
+Initializes a furo spec project structure with good defaults and some example files to begin with.

-### Synopsis

-The configuration is set up to use µSpecs as [source of truth](/docs/sourceoftruth/#µspec-as-source).
+Please read more about `furo init` in the [quickstart guide](/docs/quickstart/).